GAJANAN270395/Comment-Box/README.md

 * A comment box for user comment like we used on YouTube, Instagram.

 ## Features:
-1.Reply, Like & Delete Buttons.
+1. Reply, Like, Dislike & Delete Buttons
-2.Multiple Reply for each Reply.
+2. Multiple Reply for each Reply
-3.Data will be saved on local.
+3. Data will be saved on local.
-4.For responsiveness "display: flex" is used.
+4. For responsiveness "display: flex" is used

 ## Tech Stack:
 * HTML